edgexfoundry/edgex-compose/README.md

 - `make get-token`
     For secure mode only.
 Runs commands via docker to generate a new API Gateway token.

-- `make get-consul-acl-token`
-  For secure mode only.
-Runs commands via docker to retrieve a Consul Access token.

 ### Additional compose files

 - **docker-compose-portainer.yml**